Creative Interview Questions: Worthwhile or Waste of Time?

 We’ve all heard of off-the-wall interview questions like these in water cooler conversations and job-seeker battle stories.
 They make for fun happy hour talk, to be sure, and they can break the ice in the normally-nerve-wracking environment of an interview.

 In theory, unique interview questions are meant to force candidates outside the bounds of the typical, formulaic interview structure and into uncharted territory to see how they respond and test their creative muster.
-In recent years, the trend of creative interviews has stretched beyond just the questions asked.
+In recent years, creative interview trends have stretched beyond just the questions asked.

 With coveted positions at big-name companies in high demand, some employers see unique interview questions and other unconventional tactics as a way to peg down superior candidates and weed out those who don’t measure up.
 However, there’s a lot of disagreement among hiring experts over whether such methods are truly worthwhile.